grab/engineering-blog/_posts/2023-11-08-graph-modelling-guidelines.md

 Before diving into graph modelling, it's crucial to have a clear understanding of the domain you're working with.
 This involves getting acquainted with the relevant terms, concepts, and relationships that exist in your specific field.
 To create a social network graph, familiarise yourself with terms like users, friendships, posts, likes, and comments.

 ### Step 2: Identify entities and relationships
-After defining the domain, you need to determine the entities (nodes) and relationships (edges) that exist within it.
+After defining your domain, you need to determine the entities (nodes) and relationships (edges) that exist within it.
 Entities are the primary objects in your domain, while relationships represent how these entities interact with each other.
 In a social network graph, users are entities, and friendships are relationships.

 ### Step 3: Establish properties
 Each entity and relationship may have a set of properties that carry additional information.
 In this step, identify relevant properties based on their significance to the domain.
 A user entity might have properties like name, age, and location.
 A friendship relationship could have a 'since' property to denote the establishment of the friendship.